Web Design Statistics: How Many Web Designers Are There?

 - Switzerland – $63,546

-Some of the highest-paid roles can be found in western countries like the US, Denmark, Germany, Australia, and Switzerland.
+Some of the highest-paid roles are in western countries like the US, Denmark, Germany, Australia, and Switzerland.
 However, salaries in developing countries like India, Indonesia, Kenya, Egypt, and Argentina are much lower.

 How much is the web design market worth?